NarayanaBulusu/prooftutorassistant/README.md

 the book Building LLMs for production by Bouchard and Peters was invaluable in this regard for learning LLM implementation.

-a citation that cannot be understated: this implementation is a variation on karpathy's implementation of nanogpt -which in its own words, prefers "teeth over education".
+a citation that cannot be understated: this implementation is a variation (excluding the sympy library usage, which was  my own design) on karpathy's implementation of nanogpt -which in its own words, prefers "teeth over education".

 this is a work in progress.... currently comparable to gpt2